aman-saleem-qbatch/aman-saleem-qbatch/README.md

 - 👋 Hi, I’m @aman-saleem-qbatch
-- 👀 I’m interested in Data Engineering and Web Development
+- 👀 I’m interested in Data Engineering and Cloud Computing
-- 🌱 I’m currently learning MERN stack and Cloud Computing
+- 🌱 I’m currently working on writing ETL workflow and Cloud Computing
-- 💞️ I’m looking to collaborate on Cloud Computing
+- 💞️ I’m looking to explore on Cloud Computing
 - 📫 How to reach me aman.saleem@qbatch.com

 <!---